Institut für Gesundheitsökonomie Lehre Seminare Master

 Assessor Prof. Dr. Annika Herr

-Contact Person David Probst
+Contact Person Andrea Maffeis

 Group Work and Assignment of Topics